 Kardamena Travel Guide

 Kardamena is one of the most popular resorts in Greece.
-Situated mid-way along the south coast of the Dodecanesian island of Kos, Kardamena is one of the most popular resorts in Greece, particularly with young Brits looking for a lively and entertaining holiday.
-Once a small fishing village, the town is now very commercialised with scores of English-style pubs and restaurants, and tightly packed apartment blocks.
-A wide variety of watersports can be organised from the long sandy beach and the Kardamena resort is well-placed for those who want to explore the island's fascinating interior.
+Situated mid-way along the south coast of Kos Island, the former fishing village is now a commercialised town with scores of English-style pubs and restaurants, and tightly packed apartment blocks.
+A wide variety of watersports can be organised from the long sandy beach, and the Kardamena resort is well-placed for those who want to explore the island's fascinating interior.

-There is a wide choice of restaurants in Kardamena to suit all tastes, from Indian and traditional Greek to fast food joints and cafes offering full English breakfasts and Premiership football.
-Even those with a penchant for good home food should try the local fare, at least once.
+Visitors will find a wide choice of restaurants in Kardamena, from Indian and traditional Greek, to fast food establishments offering full English breakfasts.
 Many of the best Greek restaurants are clustered on the seafront.

-Holiday visitors should be warned that all the bars on the main strip along the Kardamena seafront have loads of touts working for them, trying to get tourists in, which can become annoying after a few nights.
-Drinks can be expensive, by Greek standards; it's best to stick to the local beers.
+Holiday visitors should be warned that all the bars on the main strip along the Kardamena seafront have loads of touts working for them, trying to get tourists in.
+This can become annoying after a few nights.
+Drinks can be expensive, by Greek standards.

 What to see in Kardamena